+Additional Paperwork

-Additional Paperwork - some camp programs will have additional forms and paperwork for you to fill in.
-If you are selecting Horse Camp for your camper, there will be additional PARDS forms you can fill in online.
+Certain camp programs will have additional forms and paperwork for you to fill in.
 If you have selected Ultimate Adventure or Tamarack: Expedition, we will email you a pdf document with any additional waivers required by our partners to participate in their programs.
 These waivers need to be returned to the camp, via email or in person, 2 weeks prior to the start date of the camp program.
+If you are registered for Adult Camp, additional documents and waivers will be emailed to you prior to camp start date.